LinkedInLearning/azure-solutions-architect-cert-prep-design-data-storage-solutions-az-305-2880065/chapter-3/chapter-3.md

  1. Login to the VM and istall - https://www.microsoft.com/en-us/download/details.aspx?id=103126

- 2. Download and install developer edition - https://www.microsoft.com/en-gb/sql-server/sql-server-downloads?rtc=1
+ 2. Download and install developer edition, choose a basic install type - https://www.microsoft.com/en-gb/sql-server/sql-server-downloads?rtc=1

  3. Download and install SSMS if you do not have access to it locally